The Ink Philosophy

 First, it ensures that the tutor can tailor your course as closely as possible to suit you, your needs and your writing.
 Second, it encourages creativity through genuine rapport and collaboration.
 Third, it fosters openness and trust – which are essential when you’re sharing something as deeply personal and often private as your writing.
 Finally, getting to know each other guarantees a much higher level of commitment – not only our commitment to you, but your commitment to your own writing, to your deadlines and to our ongoing feedback.
 This is not a one-sided relationship, an editor simply sending you a batch of feedback and then going his or her own way – it is an ongoing, committed, collaborative conversation.

-In a world in which so much communication is faceless and online, Ink attaches very great value to face-to-face contact – in person, wherever possible, but if not then by video call.
+In a world in which so much communication is faceless, Ink attaches very great value to face-to-face meetings – whether in person or by video call.
 Face-to-face, there is the full guarantee that both parties are concentrating fully on the discussion at hand.
 The Ink method fosters a trusting, supportive, responsive, engaging and engaged editorial relationship.

 What else makes the Ink course different from what’s out there:

-3. There is a fixed timeframe to the course – six months – which means meetings will not take place any further apart than every three weeks.
+4. There is a fixed timeframe to the course – six months – which means meetings will generally not take place any further apart than every three weeks.
 That is for two reasons – first, because we believe deadlines are key to motivation.
-Writing a book requires real commitment, hard work and focus.
+And second, because frequent meetings help to keep your writing project really fresh in your mind.
+By the end of the six months, you will find that your writing has truly grown and developed.

 Ink Academy was founded in 2016 by Marina Kemp and Claudia Medlam.